 If you’re interested in hiking, the best time of year to hike will be the drier season as water can rise about 40 feet when the snow on the Andes melts.
 The lowest water months are from May/June to October/November and high water is from October/November to May/June.
 The highest water is between March & April.
 Canoeing is best done in the high water months as you can visit some of the harder to reach places.

-Because different activities are better at different times of the year, there is always something to do whenever you visit Iquitos and the surrounding rainforest, but if you have specific activities in mind, you can contact the tour using the pages on TourTheTropics.com to ask direct questions so you can make the most of your visit.
+Because different activities are better at different times of the year, there is always something to do whenever you visit Iquitos and the surrounding rainforest.
+But if you have specific activities in mind, you can contact the tour using the pages on TourTheTropics.com to ask direct questions to make the most of your visit.

 Best Time To Visit Iquitos Graphic